 - Implement and conduct a risk assessment for working at height.

 - Ensure that surfaces at height are sturdy, dry, and free from obstacles or defects.

 - Ensure all equipment is working and free from faults.

 If you do fall, your employer must demonstrate and evidence the risk assessment, and the measures taken to ensure safety.
 Regular supervision, inspection, training, use of the correct equipment, and planning must be undertaken.

 Falls from height are one of the biggest causes of serious injury or death in the workplace.
+Some professions place a higher risk of falls from height on employees.
+Scaffolders, Roofers, window cleaners, construction workers and window installers are examples of the jobs which place more risk of a fall from height on staff.
 Some examples of work at height accidents are:

 - Using ladders at a too steep or too shallow angle.

 - Using scaffolding which has not been erected properly.

 - Falling from a height due to the absence, or insecurity of a safety railing

 Some of the worst injuries are caused by falling from a height.
 Head and brain injuries can be caused when striking the head on the ground.
 Hand and wrist fractures when hands are impulsively extended to break the fall.
 Foot, ankle, and leg fractures when the legs hit the ground.
 Serious spinal cord injuries resulting in paraplegia or tetraplegia.
 It is also not unusual for falls from height to cause fatalities.